 All you need to do is make sure that the distance between you and your subject is less than the distance between your subject and the background.

-Another option is to use a longer focal length.
+Another way to blur the background is to use a longer focal length for full body photos.

 Focal length 100mm, aperture f5.6.
 This image is uncropped so you can see the full frame and the distance between me and the subject when photographing at 100mm.